GoogleFeud/discordgames/README.md

 # textgame
-A way to create games in text apps via node-canvas
+A way to create games in discord via emojis